scottkumor/Note-Taker/README.md

 # Note-Taker
 Application that writes, saves, and deletes notes.

-Ooen server.js in terminal, run with `nodemon server.js`
+Open server.js in terminal, run with `nodemon server.js`